 Because all volunteers have specific skills and interests, we will do our best to place you in an area where your talents can be used to help patients, visitors and hospital staff.

 Please review the following volunteer requirements before you apply.

-Volunteers at Spectrum Health Ludington Hospital must be age 18 or older.
+Volunteers at Corewell Health Ludington Hospital must be age 18 or older.

 In order to properly orient and train individuals, we ask volunteers to commit to serve a four hour shift, one time per week, for at least six months.

-If you’re interested in applying to volunteer at Spectrum Health Ludington Hospital, simply complete the online application.
+If you’re interested in applying to volunteer at Corewell Health Ludington Hospital, simply complete the online application.

 If your skills and interests meet an existing need, a representative from volunteer services will contact you to schedule an interview.
 If we cannot identify a match at this time, we will keep your file open for six months.
 We will contact you within that time if an opening becomes available that we believe may interest you.